ghzuo/Collapse/README.md

 ## Reference

-- Guanghong Zuo (2022) CLTree: Annotate Phylogenetic Tree by Lineage and Measure their Consistency based on Shannon Entropy.
+- Guanghong Zuo (2025) CLTree: Annotating, Rooting and Evaluating Phylogenetic Tree based on Lineage of Genomes.
 In preparation.
 - Guanghong Zuo, Bailin Hao (2015) CVTree3 web server for whole-genome-based and alignment-free prokaryotic phylogeny and taxonomy, Genomics Proteomics & Bioinformatics, 13: 321-331